-Object Description • Mode Indicates the HTTPS mode operation.
+Object Description Mode Indicates the HTTPS mode operation.
 When the current connection is HTTPS, to apply HTTPS disabled mode operation will automatically redirect web browser to an HTTP connection.
-Possible modes are: ■ Enabled: Enable HTTPS mode operation. ■ Disabled : Disable HTTPS mode operation.
+Possible modes are: Enabled: Enable HTTPS mode operation.
+Disabled: Disable HTTPS mode operation.
 Automatic Redirect Indicates the HTTPS redirect mode operation.
 It only significant if HTTPS mode "Enabled" is selected.
 Automatically redirects web browser to an HTTPS connection when both HTTPS mode and Automatic Redirect are enabled or redirects web browser to an HTTP connection when both are disabled.
-Possible modes are: ■ Enabled: Enable HTTPS redirect mode operation. ■ Disabled : Disable HTTPS redirect mode operation.
+Possible modes are: Enabled: Enable HTTPS redirect mode operation.
+Disabled: Disable HTTPS redirect mode operation.
 Certificate Maintain The operation of certificate maintenance.
 Possible operations are: None: No operation.
-Delete: Delete the current certificate. upload: Upload a certificate PEM file.
-Possible methods are: web Browser or URL.
+Delete: Delete the current certificate. Սpload: Upload a certificate PEM file.
+Possible methods are: Խբե Browser Of URL.
 Generate: Generate a new self-signed RSA certificate.
 Certificate Pass Enter the pass phrase in this field if your uploading certificate is protected by a Phrase specific passphrase.

-Certificate Upload

-Upload a certificate PEM file into the switch.
+Certificate Upload Upload a certificate PEM file into the switch.
 The file should contain the certificate and private key together.
 If you have two separated files for saving certificate and private key.
 Use the Linux cat command to combine them into a single PEM file.
-For example, cat my.cert my.key > my.pem

-Notice that the RSA certificate is recommended since most of the new version of browsers has removed support for DSA in certificate, e.g. Firefox v37 and Chrome v39.

-Possible methods are:

-Web Browser: Upload a certificate via Web browser.

-URL: Upload a certificate via URL, the supported protocols

-are HTTP, HTTPS, TFTP and FTP.
-The URL format is
+For example, cat my.cert my.key > my.pem Notice that the RSA certificate is recommended since most of the new version of browsers has removed support for DSA in certificate, e.g. Firefox v37 and Chrome v39.
+Possible methods are: Web Browser: Upload a certificate via Web browser.
+URL: Upload a certificate via URL, the supported protocols are HTTP , HTTPS , TFTP and FTP .
+The URL format is <protocol>://[<username>[:<password>]@]&lt;</password></username></protocol> host>[: <port>][/<path>]/<file_name>.
+For example,</file_name></path></port> tftp://10.10.10.10/new_image_path/new_image.dat, http://username:password@10.10.10.10.80/new_image_path/new_image.dat.
+A valid file name is a text string drawn from alphabet (A-Za-z), digits (0-9), dot (.), hyphen (-), under score().

-cprotocol>://[<username>[:<password>]@]<

-host>[:<port>][/<path>]/<file\name>.
-For example,

-tftp://10.10.10.10/new\image\path/new\image.dat,

-http://username:password@10.10.10.10.10.10.ew\image\path/new\image.dat.
-A valid file name is a text string drawn from alphabet (A-Za-z), digits (0-9), dot (.), hyphen (-), under score(\).
 The maximum length is 63 and hyphen must not be first character.
 The file name content that only contains '.' is not allowed.

-• Certificate Status

-Display the current status of certificate on the switch.

-Possible statuses are:

-Switch secure HTTP certificate is presented.
+Certificate Status Display the current status of certificate on the switch.
+Possible statuses are: Switch secure HTTP certificate is presented.
 Switch secure HTTP certificate is not presented.

-Switch secure HTTP certificate is generating ...
+Switch secure HTTP certificate is generating

+: Click to save changes.

+Reset .

-Reset: Click to undo any changes made locally and revert to previously saved values.
+: Click to undo any changes made locally and revert to previously saved values.